arpan-bisolution21/SQL_HOSPITAL_DATA_ANALYTICS/README.md

 ## Acknowledgement

-This project was developed as part of a structured Business Intelligence portfolio initiative focused on applying SQL-based data analysis to real-world operational datasets.
+This Project was developed as part of a Structured Business Intelligence Portfolio Initiative focused on applying SQL-Based Data Analysis to Real-World Operational Datasets.

-The project demonstrates how SQL can transform raw healthcare data into meaningful insights for operational decision-making.
+The Project demonstrates how SQL can transform Raw Healthcare Data into Meaningful Insights for Operational Decision-Making.

 ---

 ## Future Improvements

-- Extend the dataset to include multi-year hospital records for trend analysis
+- Extend the Dataset to include Multi-Year Hospital Records for Trend Analysis
-- Develop Power BI dashboards for interactive hospital performance monitoring
+- Develop Power BI Dashboards for Interactive Hospital Performance Monitoring
-- Integrate predictive models for patient readmission risk
+- Integrate Predictive Models for Patient Readmission Risk
-- Incorporate cost analysis metrics for hospital financial insights
+- Incorporate Cost Analysis Metrics for Hospital Financial Insights
-- Build automated healthcare KPI reporting frameworks
+- Build Automated Healthcare KPI Reporting Frameworks

 ---